in-toto/attestation/spec/predicates/reference.md

 Another use case is to provide evidence for a policy such as "deny unless a reference to an SBOM is provided".

-There is encodability overlap with some other predicates, mainly SCAI, but the use case is distinct.
+There is encodability overlap with the SCAI predicate, but it is not the best fit because it doesn't support standardizing an attribute (which would be desired here), the use case is distinct, and it is a larger prequisite.
+A more opinionated predicate will increase usability and encourage adoption.

 ## Prerequisites
 The